Episcopal sandals: Form and use

-Sandals and stockings were customary in the Latin Rite, as well as in some Oriental (Orthodox) churches.
+Sandals and stockings were customary in the Latin Church, as well as in some Oriental (Orthodox) churches.
 For example, in the Syro-Malankara and Syriac Churches, priests do not wear leather or animal products in the altar, they wear the msone.

 Development of shape

 The sandals retained substantially their original form until the 10th century.
 Then straps were replaced by three or five tongues reaching to the ankle, extensions of the upper leather upon the point of the foot, and these were fastened at ankle by means of a string.
 In the 12th century these tongues were gradually shortened; in the 13th century, the sandal was a regular shoe with a slit above the foot or on the side to make the putting-on easier.
 In the 16th century there was a return to the earlier form of the sandal; instead of a high shoe it now became once more a low foot-covering, like a slipper, a form which it has retained until the present time.
 The material of which the pontifical sandals are made was, until the 13th century, exclusively leather, at times covered with silk.
 Since the later Middle Ages, the upper part of the sandals has been made, not of leather, but of silk, velvet, etc. It is not until about 1400, with the exception of entirely isolated earlier examples, that a cross is to be found upon the sandals.
 The fork-shaped decoration, frequently found on pontifical shoes, especially on those of the 13th century, was not a cross, but merely an ornament.